Biodiversity

 Industry-specific biodiversity dependency/impact analysis Identification of biodiversity status near worksites Biodiversity risk assessment near worksites Exploration of mitigation measures for worksites Biodiversity monitoring

-The ENCORE2) tool is utilized to assess the biodiversity dependency and impact specific to the steel industry Analyses are conducted to determine the presence of IUCN-designated endangered species, the distribution of UNESCO World Heritage Sites, and the habitat presence of threatened species near worksites.
+Activities The ENCORE2) tool is utilized to assess the biodiversity dependency and impact specific to the steel industry Analyses are conducted to determine the presence of IUCN-designated endangered species, the distribution of UNESCO World Heritage Sites, and the habitat presence of threatened species near worksites.
 The WWF (World Wildlife Fund for Nature) Biodiversity Risk Filter (BRF) is used to perform detailed biodiversity risk analyses for each domestic worksite.
-Mitigation activities are explored and implemented at domestic and international worksites to minimize biodiversity risks Monitoring, Reporting, and Review
+Mitigation activities are explored and implemented at domestic and international worksites to minimize biodiversity risks Monitoring, Reporting, and Review.

-ENCORE IUCN WWF BRF TNFD LEAP TNFD LEAP
+Tools ENCORE IUCN WWF BRF TNFD LEAP TNFD LEAP

-2) A tool used to analyze the types of natural capital that businesses depend on for their operations, as well as the impact of industry-specific economic activities on environmental change
+2) A tool used to analyze the types of natural capital that businesses depend on for their operations, as well as the impact of industry-specific economic activities on environmental change.

 Natural Capital Dependency and Impact of the Steel Industry

 Following the ENCORE guidelines, a preliminary analysis was performed to evaluate the natural capital dependency and impact of the steel industry.
 Among the 21 metrics for analyzing ecosystem service dependency, 5 metrics, including surface water and groundwater, were identified as relevant to the steel industry.
 The analysis revealed that the steel industry’s natural capital dependency is rated below average.
-However, the impact on ecosystems, particularly regarding water usage, was significant across all three evaluated areas
+However, the impact on ecosystems, particularly regarding water usage, was significant across all three evaluated areas.

 Analysis about Biodiversity dependency and impact